Highland Park (Rochester, New York): Events

 Highland Park hosts Rochester's annual Lilac Festival in May, which is the largest festival of its kind in North America and draws spectators from all over the globe.
 The Rochester Civic Garden Center, housed in Warner Castle, offers public access to a horticultural and botanical library of over 4,000 volumes and sponsors an ongoing series of educational courses.

 Since 1997, Rochester Community Players' Shakespeare Players have performed an annual free Shakespeare in the Park production of one of William Shakespeare's plays in early July at the Highland Park Bowl.

-The Goethe Monument
+Goethe Monument

-On September 17, 1950 a monument was completed in Highland Park to celebrate the 200th anniversary of the poet, Johann Wolfgang von Goethe.
+On September 17, 1950 a monument was completed in Highland Park to celebrate the 200th anniversary of the poet Johann Wolfgang von Goethe.
 A committee, chaired by Ewald P. Appelt, raised the required funds.
-Regional artist and Head of the Sculpture Department at the University of Rochester, William Ehrich (1897-1960), was chosen to construct this monument, describing it as such:
+Regional artist and Head of the Sculpture Department at the University of Rochester, William Ehrich (1897–1960), was chosen to construct this monument, describing it as such:

 "For the portrayal of Goethe's personality, I considered no particular phase of his life.
 His spiritual aristocracy appears to me to be the point requiring stress, culminating in his immortal appearance around the age of sixty-five."

 During the month of July 2015, the Goethe monument was stolen from Highland Park.